alensiljak/cashier/README.md

 2. install ledger package (`pkg install ledger`)
 3. install [Cashier server](https://github.com/alensiljak/cashier-server-rust): `cargo install cashier-server`
 4. transfer (git clone, synchronize, or manually create files and folders) for the ledger book and prices to the device
-5. set up .ledgerrc in the home directory, to point to the book and prices files
+5. make ledger functional: i.e. set up .ledgerrc in the home directory to point to the book and prices files
 6. add the Termux shortcuts for updating the data (`git pull`, `lazygit`, `gitui`, etc.)
 7. add a Termux shortcut to run Cashier Server

+After this, Cashier Server should be able to run Ledger reports, as Termux applications are usually executed in the user's home directory.

 ## Data Transfer

 To transfer the transactions from the mobile device to desktop you can use any of the following options:

 - add lazygit and a shortcut for opening it in the book directory.
-This can be used to commit the transactions directly on the mobile device
+This can be used to commit the transactions to a remote directory directly from a mobile device
 - export the transactions file (in ledger format)
 - transfer files via pCloud export